eriklacson/FetchEvent/README.md

 # FetchEvent

 FetchEvent is a command-line application that retrieves and processes event logs from Datadog based on customizable search parameters.
-It allows users to filter, analyze, and export event data for streamlined monitoring and operational insights.
+It allows users to filter, analyze, and export event data for streamlined monitoring.
+This application is particularly useful for DevOps teams and system administrators who need to track events across their infrastructure efficiently.

 ## Features